lukaszkomar/math-cheat-sheet/README.md

 # Łukasz Komar's Math Cheat Sheet

-This project is meant to be a way of memorizing math formulas and learning LaTeX markup language.
+This project is meant to be a way of memorizing math formulas and showing capabilities of [LaTeX](http://en.wikipedia.org/wiki/LaTeX) math mode.

 ## Share LaTeX